johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators/index.md

-one thing that he doesn't mention is that the shaders depend on the common **ReShade.fxh** and **ReShadeUI.fxh** files that are not included, so just get them from [here](https://github.com/crosire/reshade-shaders/tree/slim/Shaders) (all these files are included in my pack, by the way).
+one thing that he doesn't mention is that the shaders depend on the common **ReShade.fxh** and **ReShadeUI.fxh** files that are not included, so just get them from [here](https://github.com/crosire/reshade-shaders/tree/slim/Shaders) (all these files are included in [my preset pack](files/WinUAE-C1084S-emulation.zip), by the way).

+TODO reshade windowed

-Once you've set up everything correctly, just enable **WinUaeColor.fx** and set it up like shown below. **Color Profile 4** is the Philips, most people should leave **Color Space** at 0 (sRGB), but if you're the lucky owner of a wide-gamut display then you definitely should set it so it matches your displays colour profile (the emulation would be more accurate that way, according to the instructions).
+Once you've set up everything correctly, just enable **WinUaeColor.fx** and set it up like shown below. **Color Profile 4** is the Philips, most people should leave **Color Space** at 0 (sRGB), but if you're the lucky owner of a wide-gamut display then you definitely should set it to match your display's colour profile (the emulation would be more accurate that way, according to the instructions).

 **Colour Temperature** should stay at zero, and I know it's very tempting, but don't ever touch **Color Saturation** because it's completely broken.
-The default saturation is just fine, but if want to have a saturation control, I recommend prod80's [Color Space Curves](https://github.com/prod80/prod80-ReShade-Repository/blob/master/Shaders/PD80_03_Color_Space_Curves.fx) ReShade filter in `L*a*b` mode, placed *before* the **WinUaeColor** shader.
+The default saturation is just fine, but if you really want to have a saturation control, I recommend prod80's [Color Space Curves](https://github.com/prod80/prod80-ReShade-Repository/blob/master/Shaders/PD80_03_Color_Space_Curves.fx) ReShade filter in `L*a*b` mode, placed *before* the **WinUaeColor** shader.

-The **Color Contrast** adjustment, on the other hand, works quite well; you can either leave it at zero, but lately I prefer to bump it up a little to around 0.5.
-Some games look quite nice with the contrast cranked up almost to the max, some look completely fine at zero --- just like on real hardware.
+The **Color Contrast** adjustment, on the other hand, works quite well; you can either leave it at zero, or bump it up to about 0.5 like I have recently.
+Some games look quite nice with the contrast cranked up almost to the max, some look completely fine at near zero --- just like on real hardware.

-{{< figure name="img/winuaecolor.png" nameSmall="img/winuaecolor.png" alt="" width="auto" >}}
+{{< figure name="img/winuaecolor.png" nameSmall="img/winuaecolor.png" alt="WinUaeColor shader settings" width="auto" >}}

 {{< /figure >}}

 As expected, the right half of the below example image with the Philips colour profile applied looks much more warm and cosy.
-This is how I remember my Philips and Commodore monitors, the raw sRGB version looks too harsh and clinical in comparison.
+Now we're cooking on gas! --- this is how I remember my Philips and Commodore monitors, the raw sRGB version looks too harsh and clinical in comparison.

-{{< figure name="img/centurion-colour-profile.jpg" nameSmall="img/centurion-colour-profile.jpg" captionAlign="center" alt="" width="90%" >}}
+{{< figure name="img/centurion-colour-profile.jpg" nameSmall="img/centurion-colour-profile.jpg" captionAlign="center" alt="Centurion colour profile comparison" width="90%" >}}

-  Left: scene from Centurion by Jim Sachs, sRGB colours<br>
+  Left: scene from [Centurion: Defender of Rome](https://hol.abime.net/2965) by Jim Sachs, sRGB colours<br>
   Right: same image with Philips colour profile applied

 {{< /figure >}}

-The difference is even more apparent on greys, like on this Directory Opus
+The difference is even more striking on greys, like on this Directory Opus
 screenshot:

-{{< figure name="img/diropus-colour-profile.jpg" nameSmall="img/diropus-colour-profile.jpg" captionAlign="center" alt="" width="90%" >}}
+{{< figure name="img/diropus-colour-profile.jpg" nameSmall="img/diropus-colour-profile.jpg" captionAlign="center" alt="Directory Opus colour profile comparison" width="90%" >}}

   Left: Directory Opus, sRGB colours<br />
   Right: same image with Philips colour profile applied